 On-going parental interest and support is actively encouraged, so that parents become part of a team that presents the Montessori approach at home and at school.
 Parents contribute financially to the purchase of materials and the on-going professional development of teachers.
 Many parents volunteer both in the classroom and in assisting with other aspects of the program.

 Those wanting to learn more about our program can visit us at one of our parent information sessions.
 This consists of a short presentation, a brief visit to classes, a tour of the school and a time to ask questions.
-The next parent information sessions will be in November 18th at 11:00 am.
-The focus will be on Kindergarten.
-There will be a second Montessori Information Day on January 20th at 11:00 am with a focus on Grades 1 – 7.
+Please refer to the Registration tab for dates.

 Applications for the Kindergarten Montessori Program

 Register at your catchment area home school between November 1st and January 31st if born in Canada.
 If born outside Canada go to the VSB District Reception and Placement Centre (DRPC ).

 Visit the Student Registration Page on the Vancouver School Board website for more information.

 Apply on-line for all choice programs such as Montessori, French Immersion etc. In the event there are too many applicants for the program, an electronic draw will be held at the school board.
 Successful applicants will be notified in February.
 Dates for the beginning of the application process will be available on the VSB Webpage.

 After receiving an offer of a place, successful applicants are asked to confirm their acceptance within 24 hours but will be given a little longer in the first round of offers.
 After the first round of offers, those receiving the offer of a place will be given 24 hours to accept.
 Maple Grove will then request the catchment school to forward the registration documents to Maple Grove.